 Volunteering is a wonderful way to meet people.
 It can make you feel happy and productive, and can increase self-confidence and self-esteem.
 The NCVO has lots of advice on volunteering, and Do-it is a search engine which will show different volunteering options in your area.

 For those who find it more difficult to leave the house.
 A befriender is a volunteer who visits you at home, or phones for a chat.
-There are lots of different services across the country, arranging befrienders for people with different needs.
+There are lots of different services across the country, arranging befrienders for people with various needs.
 To find a scheme in your area, simply Google “Befriending services near me.”

 Staying safe online is particularly important for victims and survivors of domestic abuse.
 Women’s Aid have resources explaining some of the online risks for abuse survivors, and how to stay safe from those risks.